EmzarGu/BitcoinPredict/README.md

 If this variable is not set, the ingestion script will skip the database upsert step.

+The ingestion utility will create the `btc_weekly` table automatically if it is missing.
+When the TimescaleDB extension is available, the table is converted into a hypertable, but it also works with a plain PostgreSQL database.

 ## FRED API access
 Some economic series fetched from FRED may not be available via the simple CSV endpoint used by the ingestor.
 For those series you can provide a personal FRED API key through the `FRED_API_KEY` environment variable: